jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ### References

 Granger, R.A., Fluid Mechanics, Dover, 1995.

 Hemida, Hasssan, OpenFOAM tutorial: Free surface tutorial using interFoam and rasInterFoam, Chalmers University, April 2008.

+B.E.
+Launder and D.B.
+Spalding.
+The numerical computation of turbulent flows.
+Computer methods in applied mechanics and engineering, 3(2):269–289, 1974.

 Leakey, Shannon, Inlets, outlets and post-processing for modeling open-channel flow with the volume of fluid method, Chalmers University, Dec.
 2019.